choudharyus/Interview-workshop1/lib/whiteboarding.md

 When the timer goes off, have the candidate take a seat.
 First, ask them what they thought went well.
 Then discuss the prompt and their process with them.

+Try to debrief each question as a group for at least 10 minutes.

 ## Prompts